nathanrsfba/plagued-skies/readme.txt

 into a valuable ore.
 Also controls the speed at which an already-landed block turns into ore.

+beaconBlastRadius: Size of area affected when a beacon is placed under a plague patch

 skinOres: The ores that might be released from Dragonscale.
 This can be a resource ID (minecraft:stone), a resource ID with metadata (minecraft:coal:1) or an oredict entry (oreIron).
 Note that despite the name, this can be any